 Media ethics, safety and mental health: reporting in the time of Covid-19, Ethical Journalism Network

 AIR (Association of Independents in Radio) Resources for Freelancers.
 Great list of resources here.

 Taking Care of Journalists and Journalism, Freedom Forum Institute.
 A webinar from leaders of the Asian American Journalists Association, National Association of Black Journalists, National Association of Hispanic Journalists, Native American Journalists Association, NLGJA: The Association of LGBTQ Journalists, South Asian Journalists Association, and Journalism & Women Symposium.

 NAHJ's Mental Health webinars - The National Association of Hispanic Journalists is hosting weekly webinars to address mental health concerns during the pandemic.

 NOTE: The following section is one just for our freelance members, many of whom are facing a precarious situation because of COVID-19 and editorial budgets.
 We kindly ask our members who are staff or not in need to please skip this section so freelancers can make the most of it.

 NOTES FROM SAJA BOARD MEMBER & FREELANCER

 Our Board Member Mythili Sampathkumar is also a freelancer and available via Twitter if you are looking for any particular advice regarding finances, pitching, or administrative things all freelancers end up having to do.
 If she doesn’t know, she is happy to point you in the right direction!
-Here is some notes from here:
+Here are some notes from her: